neherlab/HIVEVO_reversion/README.md

 - The trees generated for the modeling part in `data/modeling/generate_trees/`

 ## Working with the raw files
 This section is intended for people that which to regenerate the intermediate files.
-This is computationaly intensive and will take several hours on a regular laptop.
+This is computationally intensive and will take several hours on a regular laptop.
 One can remove the intermediate files provided using `snakemake clean --cores 1` and regenerate them as explained in the following sections.
 ### Generate between host data
 For the between host analysis, make sure the raw data is in the `data/BH/raw` folder, then use snakemake to execute the rule `all`.